maxgreive/utxo-web/src/pages/index.md

   title: The Best Choice For All Your Business Needs
   subtitle: Providing Services
   items:
-    - title: Customer Research Sprints
+    - title: Customer Insight Sprints
-      text: We help you to gain profitable insights and successful results in a very short time.
-From day one.
-Guaranteed.
+      text: Within 4-6 weeks, we help you develop clear value propositions for product, marketing and sales - all based on customer insights
       link: /services/customer-research-sprints
-      icon: flaticon-megaphone
+      icon: flaticon-rocket
-    - title: Jobs to Be Done Workshop
+    - title: Mastering Jobs to be done online course
-      text: You want to develop products and services for my company that will take customers out of your hands?
+      text: For everyone who wants to learn and use our tools.
+Especially useful for people working in marketing, product development and innovation management.
+We teach you everything you need to know.
       icon: flaticon-round-table
       link: /services/mastering-jobs-to-be-done-online-workshop
-    - title: Product Improvement Sprints
-      text: We analyze your customer needs and help you translate it into a blueprint for a winning product.
-This takes usually less then 20% of the time of doing it yourself with trial and error.
-      icon: flaticon-rocket
-      link: /services/product-improvement-sprints

 # CTA Section
 ctaSection: